getampt/fraglates/README.md

 [![npm](https://img.shields.io/npm/v/fraglates.svg)](https://www.npmjs.com/package/fraglates)
 [![npm](https://img.shields.io/npm/l/fraglates.svg)](https://www.npmjs.com/package/fraglates)

-An open source templating engine for generating server-side hypertext templates and fragments.
+An open source templating engine built on top of [Nunjucks](https://mozilla.github.io/nunjucks/) for generating server-side hypertext templates and fragments.

 > These docs are a **work in progress**.
 Not all features are documented and are subject to change.